ZakCheb/ZakCheb.github.io/_posts/2019-12-7-Wall-Writeup.md

 ![Wall](/asset/images/wall/Wall.png)

-Today Wall retired, its both my and Trump's favourite box, it envolves bypassing a WebAppFirewall to exploit a CVE in an open source network manager.
+Today Wall retired, its both my and Trump's favourite box, it involves bypassing a WebAppFirewall to exploit a CVE in an open source network manager.
 Its my first HTB writeup, not used to blogging, its an attempt on work on it.
 Lets hack the box:
 ```bash